Get the most out of these smart devices and services with Google Assistant

 Not everyone realizes that you can bring the functionality of Philips Hue lights to the outside of your house.
 One of our favorite devices for this is the Hue Discovery Floodlight.
 Not only can it brightly illuminate your yard to ward off unwanted intruders, but you can set millions of colors to make light shows for backyard barbecues and dance parties with Google Assistant.

-Google Home Compatible Devices Home Automation
+Google Home compatible devices: Home automation

 Home automation is an extensive category that includes things like Wi-Fi-connected plugs, thermostats, utility sensors, and much more.
 We've highlighted some of our favorite systems to get your home running on all cylinders.
 All of these products work with Google Assistant for voice controls.

-You will notice a pattern of us picking a lot of first-party Google and Nest products, but that's because they work incredibly well with Google Assistant!
-Nest popularized the category of smart thermostats, and the Nest Learning Thermostat is our pick for the best Google Assistant home automation device.
-With Google's AI smarts and the Google Assistant looking after you, keeping cool or staying hawt has never been easier.
+You will notice a pattern of us picking many first-party Google and Nest products, but that's because they work incredibly well with Google Assistant.
+For example, Nest popularized the category of smart thermostats, and the Nest Learning Thermostat is our pick for the best Google Assistant home automation device.
+With Google's AI smarts and Google Assistant looking after you, keeping cool or staying hawt has never been easier.

 Temperature balance: Ecobee SmartThermostat with Voice Control